 Topics

-AI can speed up software delivery significantly, but only when it is used as an engineering tool, not as a replacement for architecture, review, and testing.
+Agentic coding means using AI coding agents to inspect a codebase, plan changes, implement focused tasks, and prepare reviews.
+It can speed up software delivery significantly, but only when it is used as an engineering tool, not as a replacement for architecture, review, and testing.

 That means no blind copy and paste into production, no "prompt and pray" workflow, and no pretending that generated code is automatically correct.
-AI is useful where it accelerates repetitive or research-heavy work.
+AI agents are useful where they accelerate repetitive, research-heavy, or cross-codebase work.
 Senior technical judgment remains responsible for the result.

 Where this helps in real projects

-• Guided implementation of new features where AI handles boilerplate and repetitive patterns, while important business logic and quality gates remain under direct review.
+- Guided implementation of new features where AI agents handle boilerplate, repetitive patterns, and local changes while important business logic and quality gates remain under direct review.

 What responsible AI usage looks like

-• Use AI to accelerate analysis and implementation, not to bypass expertise.
+- Use AI coding agents to accelerate analysis and implementation, not to bypass expertise.

 This approach is especially useful for teams that want higher delivery speed without lowering technical standards.
 It also works well in existing projects where careless AI usage would otherwise create more cleanup than value.